IT50/book/en/theory/binary-data.md

 If a piece of binary data can become longer or shorter, this usually means it is a file in a [filesystem](./partitioning-and-filesystem.md), a higher level of abstraction which we have not discussed yet.

 When the original data is not important, a piece of binary data may be referred to as space.
 Without any abstraction performed by the operating system, the disk in your computer appears as a long sequence of bytes.

+## Amount of binary data

+When discussing the amount of binary data, we can say there is a certain number of bits or bytes.
+The example data above is 8 bytes, or 64 bits.

+The symbol for bit is simply **bit**, but a lowercase **b** is also often used.

+The symbol for byte is an uppercase **B** or lowercase **o** (“octet”, a group of eight things).

 ## Units